-Pied Piper is a children's improvisational theatre ensemble.
-The group presents programs on campus and tours to schools, children's hospitals, and retirement centers, and presents educational workshops for various groups.
+Pied Pipers is a children's improvisational theatre ensemble.
+The group presents programs on campus and tours to schools, children's hospitals, and churches.
 Prerequisite: Selection by audition.

 THE 180.
 Concepts in Theatre Design.
 3 hours.
 Sp.
 Even years

 Rooted in the discipline of theatre, the course explores general design principles and practices.
 The student is exposed to the design process through lecture and practical application.